Healthdirect Free Australian health advice you can count on.

 • black salt

-Some brands claim to offer health benefits because they contain additional minerals.
+Some brands of salt claim to be healthier because they contain additional minerals.

-However, additional minerals may only be present in trace amounts.
-You're likely to get them from other sources in your diet.
+However, additional minerals may only be present in very small amounts.
+You will usually get enough additional minerals in your diet from other sources.

 Iodised salt

-Iodine is a mineral essential for health.
-It is important for
+Iodine is a mineral that is essential for your health.
+It helps control your:

-Too little iodine (iodine deficiency) can impact neurological function.
+Iodine deficiency (too little iodine) can impact your neurological function.

 Table salt with iodine is widely available.
 All Australian commercial bread (except organic bread) is made with iodised salt.